superwoodle/ark-smart-contract-demo/Readme.md

 This design provides great flexibility with javascript, and keeps the blockchain small.
 However, it requires an outside provider; IPFS.

-_There is currently no way to pay to a hash/contract, so the account just pays to its self_
+_There is currently no way to pay to a hash/contract, so the account just pays to itself_

 # Setup